A Viral Contagion

 Take back Sunday.
 Use the complex to rest and become more conscious by engaging in your highest priorities.

 Transform the inauthenticity and misery into authentic joy and love.

 Eat good food.
 De-stress your life.
 Get your blood pumping.

 Focus your time and energy on what you want to build and grow in this world.

-The only way to solve the bigger problem is collective, through each of our individual efforts.
+The only way to solve the bigger problem is collectively, through each of our efforts.